Your Name: Legacy

-The protagonists of Your Name, Taki Tachibana and Mitsuha Miyamizu, appeared in Makoto Shinkai's succeeding film Weathering with You (2016; also the second of his "disaster trilogy"), as well as in its light novelization.
+Various characters from Your Name, especially its protagonists Taki Tachibana and Mitsuha Miyamizu, appeared in Shinkai's succeeding film Weathering with You (2016; also the second of his disaster trilogy), as well as in its light novelization.

-Nekotofu, creator of the manga series Onimai: I'm Now Your Sister!, cited Your Name as an influence, stating that the popularity of the film motivated the creation of the series.
-According to Crunchyroll, the success of Your Name helped push non-Ghibli anime films into a more mainstream place in Japan, and changed trends in not merely in the production of anime films but also in their promotion.
+Nekotofu, creator of the manga Onimai: I'm Now Your Sister!, cites Your Name among his influences, stating that its popularity motivated the series' creation.
+According to Crunchyroll, the film's success helped push non-Ghibli anime films into a more mainstream place in Japan, and changed trends in not merely in the production of anime films but also in their promotion.

+On August 8, 2017, the renowned manufacturer Good Smile Company opened pre-orders for its 1/8 scale figures of Taki and Mitzuha.
+Priced at ¥8,800 each, their release was set for March 2018.

-Your Name has been referenced and parodied in popular culture, including in the eighth episode of Little Witch Academia and the third episode of Gabriel DropOut; others include a pornographic spoof of the film titled Your Rope (2017), Complicity (a 2018 Japanese film), the first episode of Pop Team Epic, Shirobako: The Movie, the video game Last Stop, a promotional advertisement for a season of the online game Fortnite, and the first episode of the second season of The 100 Girlfriends Who Really, Really, Really, Really, Really Love You.
+Your Name has been referenced and parodied in popular culture, including in the eighth episode of Little Witch Academia and the third episode of Gabriel DropOut; others include a pornographic spoof titled Your Rope (2017), Complicity (a 2018 Japanese film), the first episode of Pop Team Epic, Shirobako: The Movie, the video game Last Stop, a promotional advertisement for a season of the online game Fortnite, and the first episode of the second season of The 100 Girlfriends Who Really, Really, Really, Really, Really Love You.
+In the preview episode for the third season of Kaguya-sama: Love is War, one of the characters names Your Name as his favorite anime.

-In 2025, it was one of the films voted for the "Readers' Choice" edition of The New York Times list of "The 100 Best Movies of the 21st Century," finishing in 168th place.
+In 2025, it was one of the films voted for the "Readers' Choice" edition of The New York Times list of "The 100 Best Movies of the 21st Century", finishing in 168th place.